PKU-Alignment/omnisafe/docs/source/index.rst

         Long-lived
         ^^^^^^^^^^^^^^^^^^^^^^^^^^
-        Unlike other code that relies on a large number of external libraries, OmniSafe minimizes the dependency on third-party libraries.
-        This avoids shortening the life of the project due to iterative changes in third-party library code, and also optimizes the user's experience in installing and using OmniSafe, because they do not have to install lots of dependencies to run OmniSafe.
+        Unlike other codes that heavily rely on external libraries, OmniSafe minimizes its dependency on third-party libraries.
+This design prevents the project from becoming obsolete due to changes in the third-party library code, and optimizes the user experience by reducing the number of dependencies that need to be installed to run OmniSafe.

 Before Reading
 --------------